DrG0rg/logstash-kafka/README.md

 This package provide quick and flexibal access to log4net with kafka and logstash

 # Getting Started
-TODO: Guide users through getting your code up and running on their own system.
-In this section you can talk about:
 1. Installation process: download from nuget
 2. Software dependencies: ConfluentKafka, log4net, Newtonsoft.Json